 In this thesis we discussed that the basic purpose of the Region 1 detector for the Qweak experiment at Jefferson Lab is to provide precise cylindrical positioning information of scattered particles.
 We have also discussed the basic theory behind its operation in that we have shown how the GEM detector uses ionizing radiation to initiate an avalanche of charged particles large enough to be detected by the VFAT IC.
 This occurs via a series of microscopic perforations in copper-Kapton-copper layers under a static potential difference.
-This amplifies the number of charged particles in a controlled manner with reference to the spacial resolution of the detector.
+This amplifies the number of charged particles in a controlled manner and facilitates spacial resolution.
 We have then shown how this data is serialized and transmitted to a customized FPGA module.
 The data are then stored in a FIFO and subsequently transmitted to a Linux host computer via a VME controller.